The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: Introduction

 Combining \autoref{crl:tw} and \autoref{crl:alg} proves the algorithmic side of \autoref{thm:main}.
 We remark that the proof is completely self-contained (with the exception of some basic facts on treewidth) and in particular we do not build on the algorithms of Feldman and Ruhl~\cite{DBLP:journals/siamcomp/FeldmanR06}.
 As combining \autoref{lem:cutwidth} and \autoref{crl:alg} already proves that \pname{DSN} with a constant number of demands can be solved in polynomial time, as a by-product this gives an independent proof for the result of Feldman and Ruhl~\cite{DBLP:journals/siamcomp/FeldmanR06}.
 One can argue which algorithm is simpler, but perhaps our proof (with a clean split of a combinatorial and an algorithmic statement) is more methodological and better reveals the underlying reason why the problem is tractable.

 Finally, in \autoref{sec:hard} we show that whenever the patterns in $\mc{H}$ are not transitively equivalent to almost-caterpillars, the problem is W[1]-hard.
+Our proof follows a novel, non-standard route.
 We first show that there is only a small number of obstacles for not being transitively equivalent to almost-caterpillars: the graph class contains (possibly after identification of vertices) arbitrarily large strongly connected graphs, pure diamonds, or flawed diamonds (see \autoref{lem:only-if} for the precise statement).
-We provide a separate W[1]-hardness proof for each of these cases, completing the proof of the hardness side of \autoref{thm:main}.
+Showing the existence of these obstacles needs a non-trivial combinatorial argument.
+We then provide a separate W[1]-hardness proof for each of these obstacles, completing the proof of the hardness side of \autoref{thm:main}.